tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### How do I look up words when I read manga?

-Using Tesseract and Yomichan.
+Using OCR software (Tesseract, Transformers) with Yomichan.
 The
 [Mining from manga](mining-from-manga.html)
 article explains how to automate it.

+If your OCR tool fails,
-If Tesseract fails to OCR a certain word, open Google Translate, enable handwriting and draw the word.
+open Google Translate, enable handwriting and draw the word.
+Another option is to find kanji by their parts on [Jisho](https://jisho.org/#radical).

 ### Is SuperMemo better than Anki?